edc061598/m1-0524-code-solutions/css-syntax/css-syntax-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What are the names of the individual pieces of a CSS rule?
+  Selectors and declaration blocks.
 - In CSS, how do you select elements by their `class` attribute?
+  You use a dot followed by the class name
 - In CSS, how do you select elements by their tag name?
+  Have their tag name with open and closing curly braces
 - In CSS, how do you select an element by its `id` attribute?
+  Use the # symbol to indicate and id attribute

 ## Notes